UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_04.md

 conda env list
 ```

 Notes:

 We can create `test_env` conda environment by typing `conda -n test_env`.
 However, it is often useful to specify more than just the name of the environment, e.g. the channel from which to install packages, the Python version, and a list of packages to install into the new env.

-In the example below, I am creating the `test_env` environment that uses python 3.7 and a list of libraries: `jupyterlab` and `pandas`.
+In the example below, I am creating the `test_env` environment that uses python 3.9 and a list of libraries: `jupyterlab` and `pandas`.

-conda will solve any dependencies between the packages like before and create a new environment with those packages.
-Usually, we don’t need to specify the channel, but in this case I want to get the very latest version of these packages, and they are made available in `conda-forge` before they reach the default conda channel.
+conda will solve any dependencies between the packages and create a new environment with those packages.

+Usually, we don’t need to specify the channel, but in this case since I want to get the very latest version of these packages, and I'm using the flag `-c` together with `conda-forge`.

 To activate this new environment, you can type `conda activate test_env` (and `conda deactivate` for deactivating).

-Since you will do this often, we created an alias shortcut ca that you can use to activate environments.
-To know the current environment that you’re in you can look at the prefix of the prompt string in your shell which now changed to (test_env).
-And to see all your environments, you can type conda env list.
+To know the current environment that you’re in, you can look at the prefix of the prompt string in your shell which now changed to `(test_env)`.

+To see all your environments, you can type `conda env list`.

 ---